A Growing Region

 The Lehigh Valley has been adding more than 4,000 new residents a year for seven decades.
 All those people need more places to live, work, shop and recreate.
 Here’s a look at how investors and developers have been building to handle all that new demand.

-Residential Trends – Apartments Dominate the New Economy
+Residential Trends – More Apartments and

+That alone suggests that aggressive warehouse development will continue in the near future.
 Of particular concern is warehouse development proposed in areas where infrastructure, including rural roads and bridges, is not sufficient to accommodate such intensive development or the impacts of freight truck traffic.
 To address this challenge, municipalities will need to coordinate their zoning among themselves to direct these uses to the most appropriate locations.
 Additionally, the region should continue to develop a diversified economic development strategy that balances opportunities for growth with the quality of life that distinguishes the Lehigh Valley.

-Retail – Continued Transformation of the Shopping Landscape
+Continued Transformation of the

 With the ongoing expansion of online shopping, retailers continue to adapt to the changing landscape by creating more experiential shopping experiences and adding more restaurants, entertainment venues and services to their tenant mix.
 Others may turn their shops into flexible spaces that can be used by online retailers as temporary pop-up shops.
 Overall, as the region continues to grow in population, many of its older strip retail properties and shopping centers offer prime opportunities for redevelopment that incorporates new retail space into a mix of residential, commercial, office and even light industrial/manufacturing uses.